 While the squash roasts cut up the bread.
 Cut into 1-inch cubes.
 Place on a large baking sheet, drizzle with EVOO and sprinkle with salt and pepper.
 Bake for 15 minutes or until golden brown and crunchy.
 Remove.

 Reduce oven to 350°F.

-To the large bowl also add in the butternut squash, bread cubes, cranberries, chopped sage, thyme, rosemary and poultry seasoning.
+To the large bowl also add in the roasted butternut squash, bread cubes, cranberries, chopped sage, thyme, rosemary and poultry seasoning.
 Stir together.
 Add in 2 cups of the stock mixture.
 Stir and let sit for a few minutes.
 Taste for seasoning, adding more salt, pepper or poultry seasoning if needed.

 Recipe Courtesy of Megan Mitchell